Kalygo-io/kalygo3-qna-ingest-cloud-function/README.md

 # TLDR

-Cloud Function for ingesting knowledge into a Pinecone Vector DB
+Cloud Function for ingesting QnA knowledge stored in a .csv into a Pinecone Vector DB

 ## How to run this project